 - if you register an account with us online; or

-We will only do so if you have consented to receiving such marketing information directly from us.
+We will only do so if you have consented to receive such marketing information directly from us.

 - We may contact you with targeted advertising delivered online through social media and platforms (operated by other companies) by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.

-- If you opt-in to receiving marketing from the Trafalgar Wharf Group of Companies or their recommended third parties, you will receive marketing from the third parties listed in the table below via your preferred communication methods indicated by you:
+- If you opt-in to receiving marketing from the Trafalgar Wharf Group of Companies or their recommended third parties, you will receive marketing from the third party, Insure4boat via your preferred communication methods indicated by you.

 - From time to time, we may ask you to refresh your marketing preferences by asking you to confirm that you consent to continue receiving marketing information from.